The Ultimate Travel Guide to Venice, Italy

-If you can’t live without a visit to a shopping mall, you have to head for the mainland and see Galleria Barcella in Mestre.
+If you can’t live without a visit to a shopping mall, you have to head to the mainland and see Galleria Barcella in Mestre.

 The insider trick is to avoid the crowds.
-If you plan accordingly, your Venice visit will indeed be a dream experience.
+Your Venice visit will indeed be a dream experience if you plan accordingly.

 Venice Travel and Tour Packages

 To help you plan out your vacation to Venice, we listed places to visit and other amazing things to do in Venice, Italy.
 We also listed links to some of the best travel deals, tour packages, excellent flight deals, and accommodation options.